CODEWITHSOURAVBANERJEE26/notification-system/README.md

 ### Expected Behaviour

-- Tenant A can retrieve only notifications belonging to Tenant A.
+- Tenant 1 can access only Tenant 1 notifications.
-- Tenant B can retrieve only notifications belonging to Tenant B.
+- Tenant 2 can access only Tenant 2 notifications.
 - Unread notification counts remain isolated between tenants.
-- Mark Read affects only notifications belonging to the requesting tenant.
+- Mark Read affects only the selected tenant.
-- Mark All Read affects only notifications belonging to the requesting tenant.
+- Mark All Read affects only the selected tenant.
+- Switching tenants from the frontend immediately reloads notifications for the selected tenant.

 ---

 # Integration Write-up

-In an existing production application, this notification system would be integrated with the application's existing authentication and authorization mechanisms instead of relying on manually supplied request headers.
+In a production environment, this notification system would integrate with the application's existing authentication and authorization services instead of relying on manually supplied request headers.

-Notification creation would be triggered automatically through the application's event system whenever business events occur, such as member invitations or creator replies.
-The notification model, REST APIs, unread count logic, and tenant filtering can remain largely unchanged because they are independent of the authentication mechanism.
+Notification creation would be triggered automatically by business events such as member invitations, creator replies, report generation, or other application workflows.
+These events could originate from an event bus, message queue, or domain services.

+The notification model, unread count logic, tenant filtering, and REST APIs would remain largely unchanged because they are independent of the authentication mechanism.

-For production environments, additional improvements such as centralized logging, monitoring, retry mechanisms, and real-time notification delivery using WebSockets or Server-Sent Events could be introduced while maintaining compatibility with the existing REST APIs.
+For production deployments, the system could be extended with centralized logging, monitoring, retry mechanisms, background workers, rate limiting, and real-time notification delivery using WebSockets or Server-Sent Events while maintaining compatibility with the existing REST APIs.

 ---